 What is Pre-Cana?

 Pre-Cana is a marriage preparation program for engaged couples preparing for their first marriage.
 Engaged couples are given a series of talks and time to dialogue together after each talk.
-This program is offered on a Saturday from 8:30 am to 5:00 pm and concludes with evening Mass.
+This program is offered on a Saturday from 8:30 am to 6:00 pm following evening Mass.
 It is essential that a couple plan to attend the entire day.
 A certificate will be awarded to the couple upon completion of the program.
 Although a one-day program is not ideal, nor meant to be the sole means of preparation, it provides a solid foundation for further preparation and discussion.

 When is Pre-Cana?